tomwright01/Blog/_posts/2014-04-21-arduino-robot.md

 3. Bind to the serial port:
     `sudo rfcomm bind 0 <mac address>`
     This should create the device /dev/rfcomm0

+    To test this connect the Rxd and Txd pins on the HC-05 together and use a terminal to connect `screen /dev/rfcomm0 57600`.
+Anything entered into the terminal should be echo'd straight back.

 4. Start the pyMata server
     `sudo python s2a_fm.py /dev/rfcomm0`